girdeux31/easyPhysi/README.md

 Let's take the code apart line by line.

- - Line 1 and 2: import `Universe` and `Body`, objects that are needed in every single problem solved with this library.
+ - Line 1 and 2: import `Universe` and `Body` objects, these are needed in every single problem solved with this library.
- - Line 5: define a universe instance with `Universe` class and include the dimensions of it, only 2 o 3 dimensions are allowed.
+ - Line 4: define a universe instance with `Universe` class and include the dimensions of it, only 2 o 3 dimensions are allowed.
- - Line 7: define a body instance with `Body` class, we include its name and dimensions.
+ - Line 6: define a body instance with `Body` class, its name and dimensions are included as arguments.
 Define as many bodies as needed provided that they have different names.
- - Line 8: define a property for the body instanciated in previous line and its value.
+ - Line 7: define a property for the body instanciated in previous line and its value.
 Define as many properties as needed provided they are listed in [Table](#tab-properties).
 Properties must fulfill its type, see [Section](#sec-property-types).
- - Line 12: add all defined bodies to the universe.
+ - Line 11: add all defined bodies to the universe.
- - Line 16: solve the physics equation over a specific body and define the unknown(s).
-See a list of allowed equations in [Table](#tab-equations).
+ - Line 15: solve the physics equation over a specific body and define the unknown(s).
+See a list of allowed equations and unknowns in [Table](#tab-equations).

 ### <a name="sec-properties"></a>Properties